pa-oshea/Software/Data structures & algorithms/Stack.md

 Here, you can:
 - Put a new plate on top
-- Remove the top platea
+- Remove the top plate

 And, if you want the plate at the bottom, you must first remove all the plates on top.
 This is exactly how the stack data structure works.